dachcom-digital/pimcore-formbuilder/README.md

 Use the edit button at the right top corner to configure your form.
 Also make sure you've included the [flash template](docs/11_SuccessMessage.md#flash-messages-implementation) if you want to have some success messages after a redirect.

-It's also possible to render a form via twig or even within a controller method.
+It's also possible to render a form via Twig or even within a controller method.
 [Click here](docs/0_Usage.md) to learn more about the form rendering types.

 ## Overriding Templates
-Nothing to tell here, it's just [symfony](https://symfony.com/doc/current/templating/overriding.html) standard.
+Nothing to tell here, it's just [Symfony](https://symfony.com/doc/current/templating/overriding.html) standard.

 ## Further Information
 - [Usage (Rendering Types, Configuration)](docs/0_Usage.md)